timothy3001/EmergencyButton/README.md

 This is a simple button, that sends an e-mail when it's pressed.
-It can be built quickly and easily and is intended to be used by older and disabled people to send an emergency notification in case they have had an accident.
-Alternatively you could use it for any other case.
+It can be built quickly and easily and is intended to be used by older and disabled people to send an emergency notification in case they have had an accident at home.

 The e-mail body contains the current voltage of the battery so you can easily monitor the battery status.

+Of course this button could be easily repurposed.

 **DISCLAIMER**: This is a **private project** and I built it for my grandmother.
 It is only a temporary solution until a real emergency button will be delivered.